The Algorithmic Beauty of the

 TrebStar Simulator Application

-Trebstar allows one to compute the range and range
+Trebstar is a free app that allows you to compute the range and range

 efficiency for your design.
 Input the parameters for